psy0rz/zfs_autobackup/README.md

 If you need more performance let me know.

-NOTE: The is actually a performance regression in ZFS versions 2: https://github.com/openzfs/zfs/issues/11560 (I commented out line 1652: '# args.progress = True' as temporary workaround)
+NOTE: The is actually a performance regression in ZFS version 2: https://github.com/openzfs/zfs/issues/11560 (I commented out line 1652: '# args.progress = True' as temporary workaround)

 #### Less work